 Dry matter intake was significantly reduced in the alkaloid treatment, overall, compared with the nil treatment.
 In particular, DMI decreased during the first week of treatment in the alkaloid groups.
 The 2 gram and 4 gram Elitox alkaloid sheep recovered DMI after the first week, however, DMI remained low and variable in the 0 gram Elitox alkaloid sheep throughout the remainder of the treatment period.
-The increase in DMI in the 2 gram and 4 gram Elitox can improve DMI in sheep consuming perennial ryegrass alkaloids.
+The increase in DMI in the 2 gram and 4 gram Elitox groups, after the initial decrease, and reduced DMI in the 0 gram group suggests Elitox can improve DMI in sheep consuming perennial ryegrass alkaloids.
 This may be occurring due to Elitox binding alkaloids in the rumen, preventing adverse effects from occurring.
 Improved DMI due to Elitox, may benefit animal productivity by increasing average daily gain, fertility, reducing faecal dagging and the occurrence of fly strike.

 The mechanism responsible for reduced DMI in animals consuming perennial ryegrass alkaloids is not clear.
 Higher physiological mechanisms such as the suppression of liver enzymes causing aminoacidemia resulting in increased tryptophan concentration may be occurring (Oliver et al., 2000b).
-These increased concentrations act on the central nervous system, resulting in increased serotonin concentrations, the serotonin break down production of 5-hydroxyindolacetic acid (5-IAA) and appetite suppression (Oliver et al., 2000b).
+These increased concentrations act on the central nervous system, resulting in increased serotonin concentrations, the serotonin break down production of 5-hydroxyindolacetic acid (5IAA) and appetite suppression (Oliver et al., 2000b).
 It has also been suggested that DMI may decreased due to bad taste (Munday-Finch and Garthwaite 1999) or smell (Layton et al., 2004), however, in the current study Elitox improved DMI over time, therefore, if alkaloids have a bad taste or smell, increased DMI would not have been expected.
 Moreover, the author suggests negative feedback could be occurring in which the animal feels 'unwell' and associates this feeling with alkaloid consumption resulting in reduced DMI.